StyraInc/vscode-styra/CONTRIBUTING.md

 - npm run test:verbose — run once and terminate; detail all tests.
 - npm run test:watch — run and stay alive; rerunning when you save files.

+Within VSCode, you could use the `vscode-jest` extension, but it seems to have problems.
+It runs the entire test suite OK, but then reports "Jest process "watch-tests" ended unexpectedly", so the watcher capability is somehow broken.
+This further causes the Test Explorer to be broken, showing only one line for the suite (no subtree of tests at all).

+A better choice is the `vscode-jest-runner` extension, that runs only on demand and does not use the Test Explorer.
+But it works, allowing both running AND debugging tests!

 ## Preparing a Release

 1. CHANGELOG.md: Add release to top of file, following "Keep a Changelog" conventions.